eprints/datacite/README.md

 				params => [$dataobj->internal_uri],
 			});
      	}

 	});
 }

-# Activate an action button, the plugin for whcih is at
+# Activate an action button, the plugin for which is at
 # /plugins/EPrints/Plugin/Screen/EPrint/Staff/CoinDOI.pm
 if($c->{datacitedoi}{action_coin}){
  	$c->{plugins}{"Screen::EPrint::Staff::CoinDOI"}{params}{disable} = 0;